 How to secure communication of mobile/roaming users using Secure Gateway Server?

-This document will explain you the steps involved in securing the communication of roaming users using Secure Gateway Server component.
+This document will explain you the steps involved in securing the communication of roaming users using Secure Gateway Server.
 Secure Gateway Server can be used when roaming agents (on the mobile devices and desktops) access the server through internet.
 It prevents the exposure of Desktop Central Server directly to the internet by serving as an intermediate server between the Desktop Central server and roaming agents.
 This ensures that the Desktop Central Server is secure from risks and threats of vulnerable attacks.

 Hardware requirements for Secure Gateway Server